Arnold Ebiketie

-Arnold Kevin Ebiketie (/ˌɛbɪˈkeɪti/ EBB-ih-KAY-tee; born 23 January 1999) is a Cameroonian professional American football linebacker for the Atlanta Falcons of the National Football League (NFL).
-He played college football for the Temple Owls before transferring to Penn State.
+Arnold Kevin Ebiketie (/ˌɛbɪˈkeɪti/ EBB-ih-KAY-tee; born 23 January 1999) is a Cameroonian professional American football outside linebacker for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Temple Owls and Penn State Nittany Lions.

 Early life

 Ebiketie originally attended Richard Montgomery High School in Rockville, Maryland before transferring to Albert Einstein High School in Kensington, Maryland.
 As a senior he had 21.5 sacks.
 He committed to Temple University to play college football.

 College career

 Ebiketie played at Temple from 2017 to 2020.
 While at Temple, he had 58 tackles and six sacks.
 After the 2020 season, he transferred to Penn State University.
 He became a starter his first year at Penn State.